minima-global/Minima/README.md

 help
 ```

-You an give yourself 50 testnet Mini with
+You can give yourself 50 testnet Mini with

 ```
 gimme50